John Gard

 John G. Gard (born August 3, 1963) is an American lobbyist and former politician.
 A Republican, he was the 75th Speaker of the Wisconsin State Assembly (2003–2007) and was a member of the Assembly for 19 years.
-Gard also ran unsuccessfully for United States House of Representatives in Wisconsin's 8th congressional district in 2006 and 2008.
+Gard also ran unsuccessfully for United States House of Representatives in Wisconsin's 8th congressional district in 2006 and 2008, losing both elections to Democrat Steve Kagen.

+Gard is married to Cathy Zeuske, a former state treasurer of Wisconsin and former secretary of the Wisconsin Department of Revenue.

 Early life and career

 Gard was born in Milwaukee, but was raised on his family's dairy farm in rural Lena, Wisconsin.
 He graduated from Lena High School and went on to earn his bachelor's degree in political science from University of Wisconsin–La Crosse in 1986.
 Gard went to work as a legislative assistant to State Representative David Prosser Jr.

 Political career

 Just a year after going to work for Prosser, at age 23, Gard made his first attempt at elected office in a 1987 special election called to replace Richard P. Matty, who was being appointed to the administration of Governor Tommy Thompson.
 He ran his campaign out of his parents' farm, assisted by the volunteer efforts of his parents and seven siblings.
 In September, Gard prevailed in a crowded seven-person Republican primary, which included Marinette County district attorney Tim Duket and Marinette Mayor Harold Pierce.
 During the 1987 campaign, Gard declared his opposition to pending legislation which would mandate seat belt use.
 In the October special election, he narrowly defeated Democrat Charles J. Boyle.

 Gard was sworn in on October 12, 1987, at Lena High School.
 The location was intended to accommodate his ailing grandfather, who could not travel to Madison.
 Gard's grandfather died, however, on the morning of the swearing-in ceremony.
 At the time of his swearing-in, Gard was the youngest member of the Wisconsin Legislature.

 In 1990, Gard faced his closest election, surviving by a margin of just 45 votes after a recount.
 Following the 1990 election, state redistricting removed Gard from the 88th district and placed him in the 89th district.
 After redistricting, Gard easily won a rematch with his 1990 opponent, Scott McCormick, and subsequently won reelection to six more terms representing the 89th Assembly district.

 Following the indictment of Scott Jensen in Fall 2002, the Assembly Republican caucus elected Gard the next Speaker of the Wisconsin State Assembly.
 He served as speaker for the 96th and 97th Wisconsin Legislatures.